 The Green Deal is an innovative financing mechanism that lets people pay for energy-efficiency improvements through savings on their energy bills.

 Green Deal launched in January 2013 and applies to both the domestic and non-domestic sectors.

 The government has appointed a Green Deal Oversight and Registration Body.
 Part of their role is to register the organisations that are approved to deliver the Green Deal – Advisors, Providers and Installers.
 To find an assessor in your area, visit Green Deal energy saving for your home or business.

-The Green Deal process has four stages:
+The Green Deal process has five stages: